adrmateux/vide/install/dot-vim/doc/vide.md

 See pack/completion/start/clang_complete/README.md

 ### Using spelling correction <C-u>
+*** DEPRECATED: This section shall remain because the actual way of doing spell checking is hardcoded for facility, but it is not that flexible. ***

 In order to use the aspell for english/french/spanish:
 ```
 :let $LC_MESSAGES = "fr"